qdrant/landing_page/qdrant-landing/content/articles/sayt.md

 To improve on the quality of the results, Qdrant can do multiple searches in parallel, and then the service puts the results in sequence, taking the first best matches.
 The extended code searches:

 1. Text matches in titles
-2. Text matches outside of titles
+2. Text matches in body (paragraphs or lists)
-3. Semantic (but not text) matches in titles
+3. Semantic matches in titles
-4. Semantic (but not text) matches outside of titles
+4. Any Semantic matches

-Those are put together by taking them in the above order.
+Those are put together by taking them in the above order, deduplicating as necessary.

 ![merge workflow](/articles_data/sayt/sayt_merge.png)